AgoraIO/RTM/Agora-RTM-Tutorial-Web/README.zh.md

-# Agora RTM Tutorial iOS
+# Agora RTM Tutorial Web

 *Read this in other languages: [English](README.md)*